uhm-descartes/uhm-descartes.github.io/_pages/apply/overview.md

 UHM DESCARTES is a interdisciplinary program at the University of Hawaii (UH) at Manoa, currently funded by a 3 million dollar grant from the National Science Foundation.
-Students will participate in a research that cut across different traditional departmental
+Students will participate in a research and training model that cuts across traditional departmental
 boundaries: including engineering, computer science, business, economics, medicine, and more.
 Concurrently, students will undergo rigorous training in **data science and artificial intelligence (AI)**.
 Our research thrusts in areas of priority to Hawaii: decarbonization, healthcare and communication, dictate a wealth of convergent, timely opportunities and challenges that modern data science and AI can address.
 Our trainees will be cognizant of not just technical details of data science and AI, but also address how it can be properly harnessed towards policy and societal goals.

 We welcome both Masters and PhD students to be NRT trainees.
 Trainees will typically be coadvised by multiple faculty (usually different